 "That's family heirloom jewelry.
 There's a lot of pictures like this in a history book upstairs.
 Do you want to see it?"

 "Yeah, sure, kid."
-Willie looked at the painting once more before retreating to the upstairs library.
+Willie regarded the painting once more before retreating to the second floor library.
 The portrait looked back.
 It approved.